 Sessions are typically held on the first Friday of every month, from 12:00pm – 5:00pm, September through May.
 Year-specific schedules are published under the “Schedule” tab.
-Applications for the 2020 Class will open Spring of 2019.
+Applications for the 2024 Class will open the Summer of 2023.

 Commitment to the Program

 The program’s success is directly related to attendance by the participants and therefore attendance is mandatory.
 Each participant of the program will be required to sign an Agreement Form that will require a signature from one of the participant’s principals of their firm.
 Provided due notice to the Executive Committee, with extenuating circumstances, each scholar will be allowed one excused absence.
 If two sessions are missed, a fine of $50 will be sent to the participants firm.
 A further absence will result in an additional $50 fine and expulsion from the program.